AdobeDocs/campaign-classic.en/help/delivery/using/understanding-delivery-failures.md

 >[!IMPORTANT]
 >
 >For hosted or hybrid installations, if you have upgraded to the [Enhanced MTA](sending-with-enhanced-mta.md), the **[!UICONTROL MX management]** delivery throughput rules are no longer used.
-The Enhanced MTA uses its own MX rules that allow it to customize your throughput by domain based on your own historical email reputation, and on the real-time feedback coming from the domains where you’re sending emails.
+The Enhanced MTA uses its own MX rules that allow it to customize your throughput by domain based on your own historical email reputation, and on the real-time feedback coming from the domains where you're sending emails.

 For on-premise installations and hosted/hybrid installations using the legacy Campaign MTA: